BitBagCommerce/SyliusAdyenPlugin/doc/configuration.md

 11. Save the payment method.

 12. Once saved, an additional box will be displayed.
 Copy the URL and paste it in the Adyen panel.
-Remember: if you are testing plugin and using tunneling for example: ngrok, remember to change `localhost` to `https://example.ngrok-free.app`
+Remember: if you are testing plugin and using tunneling for example: ngrok, remember to change `localhost:port` to `https://example.ngrok-free.app`

    ![Adyen notifications endpoint](notifications-endpoint.png)